 This research into the influence of circadian rhythms may have profound consequences for understanding human health.
 When we veer off schedule – in activities like sleeping, and eating – we disrupt our circadian rhythms and may cause dysfunction2 at the cellular level.
 Scientists may be cracking the biological code for that age-old human sense of the importance of routine to daily life.

 What does this have to do with you?
 It suggests there may be serious consequences for having an inconsistent sleep-wake schedule:

-- You could be packing on more pounds than you realise if you eat later in the day rather than earlier.
+- You could be packing on more pounds3 than you realise if you eat later in the day rather than earlier.

-- You could also be more vulnerable to metabolic diseases such as high blood pressure, diabetes, and high cholesterol.
+- You could also be more vulnerable to metabolic diseases4 such as high blood pressure, diabetes, and high cholesterol.

 - You could be making more mistakes if you’re forgoing sleep to finish a project for work or school the night before it’s due, or if you’re giving a presentation right after that red-eye flight.

 - If you’re exercising, you’ll have to work extra hard just to get the minimum results.

 Given everything that we do have to juggle day in and day out, choosing to make our lives even harder seems pretty dumb.
 Who really wants more work?

 One important way to help keep your internal clocks running in sync and on schedule simply go to bed and get up at the same time.
 Really.
 By establishing and maintaining a consistent sleep schedule, you’re allowing for greater synchronisation within your body of all these different clocks.
 You’ll be smarter, fitter, and more alert as a result.